lansalot/FreeRTK/PiConfiguration.md

 ![Boot stage 1](boot8.jpg)

+The good news?
+You won't need to go through all that again!
+And you'll never have to see all that code scrolling by, if you're lucky !
 You can now proceed to "[Configuring for your location](ConfigLocation.md)".

 ---